 Group 4: "Very Advanced" are those who have significant experience.
 Signing up for Group 4 may require a check ride.
-Passing other cars in Group 4 is allowed without a point-by signal but may be done anywhere on the track.
+Passing other cars in Group 4 is allowed with a point-by signal.

 Migrating from a lower run Group to a Higher Group: